 One reason gravitational potential so often arises in heuristic arguments is that, for many spacetime geometries, the metric has terms proportional to the classical gravitational potential Gm/r.
-These potentiallike terms emerge from solving EFE, however, and are not put in by hand.
+These potential-like terms emerge from solving EFE, however, and are not put in by hand.
 More specifically, while the dependence on mass m, usually entered as an integration constant, is borrowed from Newton's law of gravity, the inverse dependence on r is not, as can be seen from Dirac's derivation of the Schwarzschild solution [4].
 Moreover, no concept of potential need be assumed in the derivation of Einstein's equations.
 The only concept that must be assumed is that the energy, mass, momentum and pressure densities determine spacetime curvature, which in turn governs gravitational effects.

 The above cautionary note is emphasized here because plausibility arguments, often based on gravitational force or potential, are frequently presented in textbooks [5,6] and on-line sources [7.8], as well as by independent researchers [9]. .For instance, Robert M. Wald in his scholarly text General Relativity, discusses for heuristic purposes the problem of measuring gravitational forces in the context of GR.
 Yet in the rigorous GR framework, such so-called forces do not exist.
 It would therefore be inappropriate to attempt to measure them, a fact that is not made clear.
 [10].
 Further instances are found in James B. Hartle's textbook Gravity, An Introduction to Einstein's General Relativity, in which he says, "What is the difference between the rates at which signals are emitted and received at two different gravitational potentials?"
 [5].
-In an apparent attempt to use ideas familiar to the student, Hartle continues by analyzing the effects of gravitational potential on clock rates.
+Hartle continues by analyzing the effects of gravitational potential on clock rates.
 Yet the quantity called gravitational potential does not explicitly occur in the formalism of general relativity.
-To even allude to it is misleading, as will be shown in Section VII.
 Similarly, Steven Weinberg, in his text Gravitation and Cosmology, uses a plausibility argument based on gravitational force to derive the general relativistic equation of motion for a freely falling body [6].
 Later however, he discusses gravitational potential more accurately in the framework of the post-Newtonian approximation, making the Newtonian nature of the quantity unambiguous [11].

 Other misleading plausibility arguments are found in the clearly written critique by Miles Mathis entitled The Speed of Gravity [12].
 Mathis states, "The strong form [of the equivalence principle] says that gravity and acceleration are the same thing.
 [Therefore] asking what is the speed of gravity makes no sense [because] like acceleration, gravity is not a force, it is a motion."
 What Mathis may be overlooking is the fact that spacetime curvature, not acceleration, constitutes the fundamental nature of gravity in GR.
 While it is true that test bodies accelerate in a gravitational field, and that accelerated reference frames mimic certain gravitational effects, it is also true that gravity can exist without acceleration, such as near an isolated black hole where no test bodies are present.
 Conversely, acceleration can exist without gravity, such as in a centrifuge rotating in free space.
 In view of these counterexamples, it is clear gravity is equivalent not to acceleration but to curvature.
 And it does after all make sense to ask at what speed changes in curvature propagate.
-Mathis seems further misled when he later claims that spatial curvature does not describe linear acceleration from rest.
+Mathis later claims that spatial curvature does not describe linear acceleration from rest.
 Indeed, spatial curvature does not, but spacetime curvature does.
 It is the time component of the metric that is important.